sal-sin/memcached-mini/README.md

 - Consistency management: All requests are processed in the order they are received by the server
 - Eviction policy when cache gets full: `TBD`

+## Usage
+Go inside the repository and follow the steps below:

+- Run a localhost memcached server.

+      sh server.sh <port>

+- Run a memcached client configured with the ports of localhost servers present in the server pool available:

+      sh client.sh <server1_port> <server2_port> ...

 ## Features to implement

 - [x] Utilities to get started